Microsoft Teams

 Create a Notification Channel for Microsoft Teams

-- In Validio, navigate to Notifications > Channels and click + New Channel.
+- In Validio, navigate to Notifications > Channels and click + New channel.

 - Select the Namespace where the channel will be created.
+Only users assigned to the same namespace can access this channel.

 - Click Create.

-Microsoft Teams Configuration Parameters
+Microsoft Teams Channel Configuration Parameters

-Field | Description |
+| Field | Description |

 |---|---|

-Namespace | Select the namespace where the channel will be created.
-Only users who are assigned to the same namespace will have access to this channel. |
+| Namespace | Namespace where the channel will be created.
+Only users assigned to the same namespace can access this channel. |

 Configure the Notifications Content

-Notifications on Backfilled ValidatorsValidio does not send notifications for incidents when backfilling validators.
+Validio does not send notifications for incidents when backfilling validators.

 Troubleshooting